amclark42/so-youre-planning-to-vote-2020/README.md

   * Poll workers are often retirees.
 Many will choose not to risk their lives this year, and they shouldn’t have to make that choice.
   * If there aren’t enough poll workers, the number of polling places might go down.
   * With fewer polling places, there will be longer lines and everyone will have a higher risk of infection.
-* In some states, we may be able to strengthen the voting process in other ways. ([@JamesMWilliam18](https://twitter.com/JamesMWilliam18/status/1134487920297910274))
+* In some states, we may be able to strengthen the voting process in other ways. ([Twitter thread by @JamesMWilliam18](https://twitter.com/JamesMWilliam18/status/1134487920297910274))
   * We might volunteer to work as a translator or interpreter.
   * We might volunteer to greet and direct voters.
   * We might volunteer to register voters.